-Quick consultations are typically one-off sessions anyone can purchase to get a 30-minute feedback, consulting, or training session with you.
+These are typically one-off sessions anyone can purchase to get a 30-minute feedback, consulting, or training session with you.
 This is typically created and offered to existing clients.
 You don’t need to put too much effort into selling these sessions because your audience already knows who you are and the expertise you offer.

 For example, if your course is on starting a blog, you can offer quick consultations for keyword targeting strategies.
 Or, if you offer a writing course, you can offer feedback sessions during which you go over areas your client can improve in.

-Coaching packages are for topics that require a longer coaching relationship between you and your client.
+These are for topics that require a longer coaching relationship between you and your client.
 This might include four-week or even three month long coaching programs.
 For example, if your topic is on nutrition or accountability coaching, one session might not be enough to help you make the transformation for your client.

-Premium coaching is a little bit of a combination between the first two examples above.
+This is a little bit of a combination between the first two examples above.
 With experience, you bring additional value to your clients and eventually, you only have so much time you can offer one-on-one coaching.
 That’s when you charge your coaching product at a premium price (over $1,000) and require an application before you accept them as a new client.
 This ensures that they are committed to this transformation.